Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 * What are other issues relating to VM image storage, which might require a LOT of storage?
 **Heryandi**
 Storage/CDN/S3: I investigated several storage & CDN solution and it seems to me that they are pretty much the same, but only Amazon provides free tier for 1 year.
+Credentials: We need to manually configure the CORS configuration of S3.
+In the configuration, we can specify which domains are allowed to directly upload to the folder.
+We can also configure folders to be publicly readable.
 Others: Uploading the image itself is a pain because of the size...
-I have created a quick prototype to do a direct multipart uploads to S3 with auto-retry on failure.
+[Fixed.
+I have created a quick prototype to do a direct multipart uploads to S3 with auto-retry on failure]
 **Heryandi End**